-One of the biggest things that we’ve learnt over the past 5 years is that the most important part of any crowdfunding campaign is your crowd.
+One of the biggest things that we’ve learnt over years is that the most important part of any crowdfunding campaign is your crowd.
 The crowd you already know, whether it’s your mum, your co-worker, or your customers.
 Do they want to support you?
 Do they know your campaign is happening?
 Do they feel valued?
 All important things to take into account before launching a campaign, but sadly not always prioritised.
 You can build the shiniest campaign in the entire world, but if your crowd doesn’t know it’s coming, and don’t feel like they’re being valued, they won’t get on board.

-So here’s our five step guide to checking that your crowd wants to fund you.
+So here’s our five-step guide to checking that your crowd wants to fund you.

 1) Figure out who your crowd is.

 Write down the names of people in your crowd that have supported you in the past, or have been watching you work on the thing you want to fund.
 The longer you’ve been working on the thing you plan to fund, the easier it often is.
-If you’ve been working on it for a while, and your crowd has been watching, they’re more likely to believe you’ll be able to do the thing you need funding for (and will know the hard yards you’ve put in to get to this point).
+If you’ve been working on it for a while, and your crowd has been watching, they’re more likely to believe you’ll be able to fulfil the project you need funding for (and will know the hard yards you’ve put in to get to this point).

 2) Ask them